Health and Wellness

 Main idea: We have a young industry, and that makes things hard for people to know what is best due to the ease of misinformation.

-“The Evolution of Wellness” by the Global Wellness Institute [3]
+“The Evolution of Wellness” by the Global Wellness Institute (1)

-Externally, there’s a growing emphasis on integrating exercise, lifestyle, and mindset interventions, aiming to improve healthspan, bridge gaps in preventative care, and offer more sustainable, long-term solutions while acknowledging both the strengths of healthcare professionals and the need for systemic improvement.
+Externally, there’s a growing emphasis on integrating exercise, lifestyle, and mindset interventions, aiming to improve healthspan, bridge gaps in preventative care, and offer more sustainable, long-term solutions while acknowledging the strengths of healthcare professionals and the need for systemic improvement.

 So where does exercise fall into the health and wellness industry?
 Although we’ve known about exercise for some time, the rising popularity of gyms used as health and wellness tools is quite young.
-For example most fields of study such as chemistry are hundreds of years old, while gym popularity within the general population is within the last 50 years.
+For example most fields of study, such as chemistry, are hundreds of years old, while gym popularity within the general population is within the last 50 years.
 We can also see these popularity changes within the scope of sport.

 Running